 Choy Sum is rich in carotene (pro-vitamin A), calcium and dietary fiber.
 It also provides potassium and folic acid.

 The flowering shoots and younger leaves of Choy Sum are used in salads or stir-fried, lightly boiled or steamed and added to meat.

-Snow peas are often served in salads or even eaten on their own whole as a snack.
-But they can also be used in cooking, through stir-frying or steaming, though overcooking may make the pod fall apart.
+The sugar snap peas are often served in salads or even eaten on their own whole as a snack.
+They can also be used in cooking, through stir-frying or steaming, though overcooking may make the pod falls apart.

 A natural hybrid developed by a Japanese company.
-The broccilini has smaller florets and thinner stalks than the broccili.
+The baby broccoli has smaller florets and thinner stalks than the broccoli.

 It is high in vitamins and minerals essential to improving nervous and brain functions and preventing cardiovascular diseases.

-Broccolini tastes milder, with a sweet, earthy taste than the Broccoli.
+Baby broccoli tastes milder, with a sweeter, earthier taste than the Broccoli.
 It can be sautéd, steamed, boiled, or stir fried to bring out the most of its sweet crunchy flavour.